Why Social Media Is Not Necessary for a Successful Acting Career

 Social Media Is Not Mandatory for a Successful Acting Career

-So if you dislike social media and social media marketing, you can take a deep breath and relax.
+If you dislike social media and social media marketing, you can take a deep breath and relax.
 I’ve spoken to many casting directors over the years and most of them don’t care about how many followers you have or how often you post.
-They’re actually unlikely to base their decision on who to hire from social media unless you have over 50k followers or have some horribly embarrassing and offensive things on your page!
+Contrary to popular belief, industry professionals are unlikely to base their decision on who to hire from social unless you have over 50,000 followers or have embarrassing and offensive social media content on your page.

-“But Martin!
-If that’s true, why do so many people say I’ve got to be active on social media?”
+Why do so many people say to be active on social?

 One word: Sales.